Child of God

 My next glimpse in time comes a few weeks after this experience.
 I was in the shadows listening to people talk.
 I often did this to learn where food might be found or about happenings in the village.
 I was crouched in a corner under a small tree, when I heard the men gossiping about the kind man.
 There was a big, fat man who was talking and he said that the kind man was coming back.
 That everyone should go to hear him and that this name was Jesus.
 His name felt so sweet on my tongue as I repeated it over and over.
 I thought about his return and if he would remember me if he saw me.
 My mind drift, but suddenly the cafe owner saw me in the shadows and pointed towards me.

 I decided to dash across the street to another shadow.
-As I turned and left the protective shadow, I immediately realized my mistake.
-The big, heavy wagon driver never saw me.
-At the same moment of realizing my error, I saw a huge roman wagon wheel heading directly at me.
+As I turned and left the protective shadow and entered the street, I immediately realized my mistake.
+The driver of the big, heavy wagon never saw me.
+At the same moment I realized my error, I saw a huge roman wagon wheel heading directly at me.
 It was so wide with iron on the edge.
 The first wheel felt like a squish as I was knocked to the ground in the soft dirt and it passed over me.
 The second wheel was unforgiving and deadly, Bang! it hit my head.
-I became aware that I had left my body and was rising above my crushed body laying in the road.
+I became aware that I had left my body and was rising above my crushed, bleeding scene below in the road.

 Would anyone come to my assistance?
 Would anyone care?
 Would they leave me in the road?
 I watched the scene play out below me.
 A man came out from one of the buildings to clear the road.
 He grabbed my broken leg by one hand and threw my body into a trash heap.
 My funeral was over.
 No words.
 No moment of sadness.
 Just a clap of his big hands to dust off any trace of ‘me’ left on his hands.